bruor/Apollo_m3u_to_strm/readme.md

 Run the script by calling "python3 getstreams.py"
 Or, create a shebang line (#!/usr/bin/python3) at the start of your file, and then set is as executable and run it directly.

+Once it has run successfully you should see a bunch of files with .strm extension on disk.
+Proceed to uncommend your TV vod urls in the text file and run the script again to add more shows to your library.
+Use caution, when I ran this against all VOD items at once it took over 8 hours for jellyfin to add the content to my library and scrape the metadata.